CyberZenDev/GhostAI/README.md

 # GhostAI - Versatile Trainable Model

+This is the last version of GhostAI To be supported on the web As we have now added image gen locally you can no longer use cyclic as a provider unless you are using the limewire api Check out the local project at : [GhostAI Server]https://github.com/The-UnknownHacker/GhostAI-Server

 GhostAI is a versatile trainable model based on Google Gemini.

 ## Training Your Own AI